Unstable Stokes waves: Abstract

 \section{Abstract}

-We prove that a $2\pi/\kappa$ periodic Stokes wave of sufficiently small amplitude, traveling in water of unit depth, under gravity, is spectrally unstable away from the origin of the complex plane unless $\kappa= 1.84940\dots$.
-Numerical investigations predict instability whenever the unperturbed wave is resonant with its infinitesimal perturbations.
-This has not been studied analytically except the Benjamin--Feir instability, in the vicinity of the origin, when $\kappa>1.36278\dots$.
-We develop a periodic Evans function approach for cylindrical domains, to give an alternative proof of the Benjamin--Feir instability and, also, the first proof of spectral instability away from the origin, whereby we elucidate the numerical findings.
-Importantly, we prove that all Stokes waves are spectrally unstable.
+We investigate the spectral instability of a $2\pi/\kappa$ periodic Stokes wave of sufficiently small amplitude, traveling in water of unit depth, under gravity.
+Numerical evidence suggests instability whenever the unperturbed wave is resonant with its infinitesimal perturbations.
+This has not been analytically studied except for the Benjamin--Feir instability in the vicinity of the origin of the complex plane.
+Here we develop a periodic Evans function approach to give an alternative proof of the Benjamin--Feir instability and, also, a first proof of spectral instability away from the origin.
+Specifically we prove instability near the origin for $\kappa>\kappa_1:=1.3627827\dots$ and instability due to resonance of order two so long as an index function is positive.
+Validated numerics establishes that the index function is indeed positive for some $\kappa<\kappa_1$, whereby there exists a Stokes wave that is spectrally unstable even though it is insusceptible to the Benjamin--Feir instability.
 The proofs involve center manifold reduction, Floquet theory, and methods of ordinary and partial differential equations.
+Numerical evaluation reveals that the index function remains positive unless $\kappa=1.8494040\dots$.
+Therefore we conjecture that all Stokes waves of sufficiently small amplitude are spectrally unstable.
+For the proof of the conjecture, one has to verify that the index function is positive for $\kappa$ sufficiently small.